Transverse $\mathcal F^T$-entropy and transverse Ricci flow for Riemannian foliations: Proof of the main theorem

 We say $(M,F)$ admits a transverse \spinc structure, if $Q$ is a foliated \spinc structure, and the \spinc structure corresponds to the foliated line bundle admitting a basic connection.
 Now we give a brief introduction of basic Seiberg-Witten Theory for codimension $4$-foliation by Kordyukov, Lejmi and Weber.

 Let $(M,F)$ be a oriented closed manifold with codimension $4$ oriented Riemannian foliation $F$.
 Fixing a transverse $spin^c$ structure $\mathfrak s$, we consider the basic Seiberg-Witten equations, i.e. for $(A,\psi)\in \mathcal A_b(\mathfrak s)\times \Gamma_b(S^+)$ and $q(\psi)=\psi\otimes\bar\psi-\frac12|\psi|^2$.
 For the second equation, we identify the traceless endmorphism of the spinor bundle with the imaginary self-dual bundle(see Morgan' book \cite{Morgan}).
 The basic gauge group is defined by Kordyukov, Lejmi and Weber posed a necessary condition, i.e. $H^1_b(M)\cap H^1(M,\mathbb Z)\subset H^1(M)$ is a lattice of $H^1_b(M)$, to show the compactness of the moduli space.
-With repeat the similar argument of the classical Seiberg-Witten theory, we obtain the basic Seiberg-Witten invariant constructed by Kordyukov, Lejmi and Weber {\cite[Theorem 28]{KLW}} .
+With repeat the similar argument of the classical Seiberg-Witten theory, we obtain the basic Seiberg-Witten invariant.

 In this section, let $(M,F,g^T)$ be a Riemannian foliation with a bundle-like metric.
 Suppose that it admits a transverse \spinc structure $\mathfrak s$.

 \begin{lemma} Let $A$ be a basic $spin^c$ connection and $\phi$ be a basic spinor field.
 Then,